ent doctor

 • Nosebleeds

-During your first visit to an ENT, the doctor will ask about your symptoms and examine you.
-Some of the tests during your first visit may include:
+During your first visit to an ENT provider, the doctor will examine you and ask about your symptoms.
+Some of the tests they may perform include:

-• Nasal endoscopy with a small telescope to examine the inside of your nose and look for abnormalities
+• Nasal endoscopy – a procedure that uses a small telescope to check in your nose

-• Pressure testing your eardrum for fluid, which may cause hearing loss
+• Pressure testing your eardrum for fluid that can cause hearing loss

-Learn more about the ENT services available at Bon Secours.
+Learn about the ear, nose and throat services we offer at Bon Secours.

 Related Posts